stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

 for everything I saw and heard, but it masters me none the less.
 If the old story had been all there was to it, I would not have been so badly shaken.
 My work as an American Indian ethnologist has hardened me to all kinds of extravagant legendry, and I know that simple white people can beat the redskins at their own game when it comes to fanciful inventions.
-But I can&rsquo;t forget what I saw with my own eyes at the insane asylum in Guthrie.
+But I can't forget what I saw with my own eyes at the insane asylum in Guthrie.

   I called at that asylum because a few of the oldest settlers told me I would